skip to content

 If required - you can check using our tool

 You should include a statement (approximately 2,000 words) of your research proposal, including aims and methods, sources and the location of the proposed research.
-Please state which academic in the Department could supervise your research.
-Physical Geography applicants, choosing from the list of topics, do not need to include a research proposal but should include a statement giving information about why they have chosen a topic or topics and their suitability for the chosen topic or topics.
+Please state which academic in the department could supervise your research.
+Physical Geography applicants, choosing from the list of topics available on the department or the NERC DTP website, do not need to include a research proposal but should include a statement giving information about why they have chosen a topic or topics and their suitability for the chosen topic or topics.
 A listing of specific resource needs for your research (such as travel budget, fieldwork, laboratory equipment, chemical, IT needs, etc) should be included with your research proposal.
 Please include an outline of any experience you have that is relevant to your application.

 Gates Cambridge Scholarships